oracle/node-oracledb/doc/api.md

 #### <a name="oracledbconstantsdbtype"></a> 3.1.3 Oracle Database Type Constants

-These values of these types are shown in [extended metadata](#propdbextendedmetadata) for queries and REF CURSORS.
+The values of these types are shown in [extended metadata](#propdbextendedmetadata) for queries and REF CURSORS.
 They indicate the Oracle Database type.